bg-write/javascript-cheatsheet/README.md

 -   Arrays
 -   Functions
 -   Objects & Object-Oriented Programming (OOP)
+-   The Document Object Model (The DOM)

 ## JS Topics to Add

--   DOM manipulation
+-   Event Listeners (to add to DOM section)
--   event listeners
 -   JSON
--   error handling
+-   Error Handling
--   working with APIs
+-   APIs
--   async/await & promises
+-   Async/Await & Promises
--   hashmap & hashtable
+-   Hashmap & Hashtable
--   simple JS solutions to a few popular technical challenges (palindrome, fizzbuzz, and fibonacci)
+-   Simple JS solutions to Popular Technical Challenges
+    -   Palindrome
+    -   Fizzbuzz
+    -   Fibonacci
--   node.js
+-   Node.js
 -   jQuery

 This guide doesn't include everything to know about JS.
 It is, however, a great place to start.